streamlit/streamlit/e2e_playwright/README.md

 This command runs all tests in the `e2e_playwright` directory concurrently.
 Screenshot tests will only operate against your local operating system version, typically found in the `e2e_playwright/__snapshots__/darwin/` folder.
 This is because our CI pipeline runs on Ubuntu, which may generate slightly different snapshots.
 To update screenshots locally, simply delete outdated snapshots in `e2e_playwright/__snapshots__/darwin/` and run `make playwright` once.
 The initial run may fail due to the absence of screenshots.

-## Executing a Single Test Locally
+## Executing a single test locally

 Before running a single test, ensure you have executed `make playwright` at least once and installed all necessary test dependencies.
 Follow the commands below to run an individual test: